Key Takeaways

 Why Your Calorie Needs Change Over Time

 Your TDEE is not fixed.
-As you lose weight, your BMR decreases because there is less tissue to maintain.
-After 10–15 lbs of weight loss, recalculate your TDEE and adjust your target accordingly.
+As you lose weight, your BMR decreases because there is less tissue to maintain — every pound of bodyweight lost reduces daily calorie needs by approximately 10–15 calories.
+After 10–15 lbs of weight loss, recalculate your TDEE and adjust your target accordingly or your 'deficit' will have disappeared.
 Metabolic adaptation — the body's survival response to sustained calorie restriction — also reduces TDEE by 5–15% beyond what weight loss alone predicts.
-This is why diet breaks and refeed periods are used by experienced coaches.
+This adaptive thermogenesis reduces non-exercise movement, thyroid hormone activity, and heat production.
+Recalibrate every 4–6 weeks by tracking weight daily and comparing actual trend to predicted trend.
+If losing faster than 1 lb/week, increase calories slightly.
+If the scale is not moving, reduce by 100–200 calories or verify your tracking accuracy.
+Tracking apps like MyFitnessPal consistently show that most people underestimate calorie intake by 20–30% — weighing food on a digital scale for even two weeks significantly improves accuracy.

 Frequently Asked Questions